castroaj/CPP_Filesystem/README.md

     Author: Alexander Castro

-    Implementation of a multipurpose filesystem in c++.This application allows for the formatting, mounting, and manipulation of a custom multipurpose filesystem.
+    Implementation of a multipurpose filesystem in c++.
+This application allows for the formatting, mounting, and manipulation of a custom multipurpose filesystem.
 The applications provides the user with the following user interface to acomplish these tasks: